-Carrying your own water supply is essential for wild camping, and very handy for everyone else.
+Carrying your own water supply is essential for wild camping, and very handy for campsites too.
 So, we’ve been looking for the best water containers.

 In a four- or 10-litre option, this is a perfectly flat water container with a one-hand operated tap.
-The inside bladders are mylar (the stuff they make wine bladders out of) and the outside is rip-top nylon, so should be durable and shouldn’t taint your water.
+The inside bladders are mylar (the stuff they make wine bladders out of) and the outside is rip-top nylon, so it’s durable and won’t taint your water.

 Although we weren’t keen at first that it didn’t stand up, it’s turned out to be the one we use most.
 The 10-litre version hangs nicely on the side of our van or in a tree and the tap is easy to use with one hand while you hold a water bottle or kettle with the other.
 10 litres is also a decent quantity for a two-day trip.

-Its downside is that it’s a bit small at four litres, but just take two.
+Its downside is that it’s a bit small at three litres, but just take two.
 We like it for its foldability and the fact it also stands up.
 BPA- and phthalate-free, wide top for easy filling (you can get ice into it too).
 It uses a material that inhibits bacteria build-up.
-Just make sure you pull the clip across the top to seal it!
-Around £20.

 Clever water storage that comes in two-, four- and six-litre options.
 The wide-mouth, press-close opening is easy to fill and clean.
 It’s BPA-free and even has a technology to stop the tank getting mouldy or contaminated by bacteria.